Karlgeorg Hoefer

 Karlgeorg Hoefer (6 February 1914 – 8 October 2000) was a German calligrapher and typographer.

 Hoefer was born in Schlesisch-Drehnow (now Drzonów) in Silesia.
-He taught typography at the Hochschule für Gestaltung Offenbach (until 1970 "Werkkunstschule Offenbach").
-He held several calligraphy workshops for calligraphic societies in Los Angeles, San Francisco, Portland, Boston, Minneapolis-St. Paul, Portland and Washington.
-In 1987 he founded the Schreibwerkstatt-Klingspor Offenbach and supported the Klingspor Museum in Offenbach am Main.
+He taught typography at the Hochschule für Gestaltung Offenbach (until 1970 "Werkkunstschule Offenbach") and held several calligraphy workshops for calligraphic societies in Los Angeles, San Francisco, Portland, Boston, Minneapolis-St. Paul, Portland and Washington.
+In 1987, he founded the Schreibwerkstatt-Klingspor Offenbach and supported the Klingspor Museum in Offenbach am Main.

 He designed fonts for Linotype, Klingspor, and Ludwig & Mayer, including the Permanent family and Permanent Headline.

-Today his most commonly seen font is the FE-Schrift, the standard font for German number plates.
+Today, his most commonly seen font is the FE-Schrift, the standard font for German number plates.

 He died in Offenbach in 2000.